libogonek/ogonek/reference/text.markdown

 const_iterator end() const;
 {% endhighlight %}

+*Returns*: an iterator to the end of this code point sequence.

 ### Interoperation

 {% highlight cpp %}
 Container const& storage() const;
 {% endhighlight %}

+*Returns*: a reference to the underlying storage.

 ---